10 ideas to inspire your cosmetic formulations

 These statistics are a source of inspiration for the formulator seeking to devise products in line with our lifestyles.
 But, look also at your own lifestyle for ideas.
 Our graduate Moira Newiss in Scotland created her brand Skirr as a sustainable skincare brand for eco-conscious adventure and endurance athletes who are looking for products to address sport-specific problems.

-If you think about what type of leisure, exercise and sports people are taking to, you may well have new cosmetic formulations to meet their needs or that resonates with their lifestyle.
+If you think about what type of leisure, exercise and sports people are taking to, you may well have new cosmetic formulations to meet their needs or that resonate with their lifestyle.

 6. Cooking and cuisines